Introduction Link to heading

 Cannot enter synchronized block because "lock" is null */

-Limitations with Local Variables
+Limitations with Local Variables Link to heading

 Class files will include the names of all classes, methods, and fields used.
 That’s not always the case for local variables.
 Because the JVM does not need to know what local variables are called to execute the instructions, the compiler will only include them if requested.
 To include local variable names, the code should be compiled with the -g flag for additional debug information.
 Below is a sample exception message from code compiled without local variable names included in the class file.